 Our breastfeeding journey lasted 9 months as a result of a few other factors but I was incredibly content with that!

 That did the trick.
-A week later she was eczema free and has been until this day.
+A week later she was eczema free and has been to this day.

 Although she was thriving, I wasn’t taking the necessary means to make sure I was also doing my best.

-Because of my dairy restriction (and no vitamin supplements for almost 7 months) I started to feel ill which landed me in the ER in one occasion.
+Because of my dairy restriction (and no vitamin supplements for almost 7 months), I started to feel ill which landed me in the ER on one occasion.